-CAP and Bionano's Cumulative TSR
+CAP and Cumulative TSR

-The graph below shows the relationship between the CAP for our PEO and the average CAP for our non-PEO NEOs, on the one hand, to the Company's cumulative TSR over the two years presented in the table, on the other.
+The graph below shows the relationship between the CAP for our PEO, the average CAP for our non-PEO NEOs, and the Company's cumulative TSR over the three most recently completed fiscal years.

-CAP and Bionano's Net Loss
+CAP and Net Income (Loss)

-The graph below shows the relationship between CAP for our PEO and the average CAP for our non-PEO NEOs and net loss reported for the two years presented in the table.
+The graph below shows the relationship between CAP for our PEO and the average CAP for our non-PEO NEOs and net loss reported for the three years presented in the table.